 - The occupier of the nursing/residential home/official from hospital where the death took place

-- The person in charge of the body
+- The person in charge of the deceased (undertaker etc)

-Note – there is no provision for a partner who is not married to/in a civil partnership with the deceased to be recorded as the deceased’s partner on the death registration.
-However, they can qualify as informant as ‘present at the death’ or ‘causing the body to be buried/cremated’.
+There is no provision for a partner who is not married to/in a civil partnership with the deceased to be recorded as their partner on the death registration.
+However, they can qualify as ‘present at the death’ or ‘causing the body to be buried/cremated’.

 - The date and place of death

 - Full name and any other names they are known by or have been known by e.g. maiden name